ordinals/ord/docs/src/guides/wallet.md

 }
 ```

-An `ord` wallet can be restored with a mnemonic:
+An `ord` wallet can be restored from a mnemonic:

 ```
 ord wallet restore --from mnemonic